Usage#

 s as input.

-In the following we will describe some concepts of this class.
 For a more detailled reference on the methods and arguments that are available, please see the references page.

 The essentials#